How to apply

 When do you need my application by?

 We normally look at new applications three times a year, in January, May and September.
-However we are really busy at the moment so we have had to close the application process temporarily.
-We will re-open it as soon as possible in 2018.

 What is the age limit for Helping Hands?